 8 – Grand Rapids Public Museum

 Have you checked out the Grand Rapids Public Museum yet?
-It’s a pretty awesome place to explore and learn!
-They’ve got all sorts of exhibits that cover everything from history and science to culture and art.
+It’s a great place to explore and learn!
+They have all sorts of exhibits that cover everything from history and science to culture and art.

-You can walk through a real old-timey street and see what life was like back in the day, or dive into the wonders of the natural world at their interactive exhibits.
+You can walk through an old-time street scene and see what life was like back in the day, or dive into the wonders of the natural world at their interactive exhibits.
 They even have a planetarium where you can gaze at the stars and learn about the universe.

 Take a spin on the enchanting 1928 carousel that’s right inside the Grand Rapids Public Museum!
 It’s a nostalgic ride that’ll transport you back in time with its beautifully hand-carved animals and whimsical music.